fabienmata/UCM-Economie-DataAnalysis/index.md

 A minimal Jekyll theme with Bootstrap for creating workshop websites.

-*Add your workshop abstract here!*
+*Add your workshop abstract here!* ss

 Learn how to create a super quick easy website for a workshop by writing a few markdown files!
 Host it for free on GitHub with gh-pages, and share!